 #3 Set the DRP Goals

-The first step of your DRP is the define the parameters of success for your DRP – your disaster recovery policy statement.
+The first step of your DRP is to define the parameters of success for your DRP – your disaster recovery policy statement.
 These could include minimizing downtime, maintaining data integrity, protecting critical applications, and ensuring business continuity.
-More specifically set the:
+More specifically ,set the:

 Recovery Point Objective (RPO): The recovery point objective (RPO) is the maximum amount of time that can elapse between your last data backup and a data loss before it causes severe damage to the organization.
 This metric is useful for deciding how often you need to back up your data.